aws/aws-cli/awscli/examples/ec2/create-transit-gateway-vpc-attachment.rst

         }
     }

+For more information, see `Create a transit gateway attachment to a VPC <https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpc-attachments.html#create-vpc-attachment>`__ in the *Transit Gateways Guide*.

-**Example 2: To associate a Transit Gateway with multiple subnets in a VPC**
+**Example 2: To associate a transit gateway with multiple subnets in a VPC**

 The following ``create-transit-gateway-vpc-attachment`` example creates a transit gateway attachment to the specified VPC and subnets. ::